sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

--  **Input**: The program will take a street network as input, represented as a graph with nodes (intersections) and edges (streets).
-Users will select the starting and destination points, and optionally add obstacles such as closed roads or increased weights for traffic.
+-  **Input**: The program will use **OSMnx** to retrieve street network data as input, representing the city street network as a graph with nodes (intersections) and edges (streets).
+Users will interact with this network by selecting start and destination points.
+They may also optionally add obstacles such as closed roads or increased weights for traffic.